vivid-planet/comet/docs/docs/content-scope/data-driven-application.md

 ---
-title: Data Driven Application
+title: Data driven application
 sidebar_position: 2
 ---

-In data driven applications you can also use the scope, but quite differently as you usually have not this clear separations of scopes  as for content websites.
+In data driven applications you may also use the scope, but the usage is quite differently, as you usually have not this clear separations of scopes as for content websites.

-If the scope is more the goggles the user is currently looking thru, then use the following approach:
+If the scope is more like the "goggles" the user is currently looking through, then use the following approach:

-### Api: Database
+### API: Database

-If your scopes are relations to entities in your application (such as Dealers, Clubs), do not store this relation or id nested in a scope emeddable (as you would to for a content website), instead use a standard `@ManyToOne` relation:
+If your scopes are relations to entities in your application (e.g., dealers or clubs), do not store this relation or ID in a nested `scope` embeddable (as you would for a content website), instead use a standard `@ManyToOne` relation:

 ```ts title="api/src/product/entities/product.entity.ts"
 @Entity()